Research Expertise and Interest

 Molecular Engineering of Single-Site Solid Catalysts and Functional Materials

-We are a catalysis group that focuses on understanding how catalysts functions given a certain molecular active-site structure.
+The Katz Group is a catalysis group that focuses on understanding how catalysts functions given a certain molecular active-site structure.
 This approach enables and is invaluable to the rational design of catalysts for emerging applications.
 These applications require catalysts of high activity and selectivity whereas conventional approaches often optimize one at the expense of the other.
 Our group is currently active in four areas:

 - Grafted metallocalixarene sites on inorganic-oxide surfaces, where the calixarene enforces site isolation as well as an optimized coordination geometry surrounding the metal atom;